 The moratorium was lifted in 1993 due to energy shortages, and a decision was made to upgrade the safety standards of the nuclear energy industry.

 A fresh environmental impact assessment (EIA) was conducted, and construction works on the third and fourth units resumed in November 2020.
 A draft bill to complete the units using Westinghouse AP1000® reactor technology was submitted to the government in November 2021, which was pending parliamentary approval as of February 2022.

 Khmelnytskyi nuclear power plant details

-The plant will be equipped with PGV-1000 steam generators, RCP-195М type main reactor coolant pumps, a K-1000-60/3000 turbine unit and a 1,000MW ТWW-1000-2UZ turbine generator.
+The nuclear plant features PGV-1000 steam generators, RCP-195М type main reactor coolant pumps, a K-1000-60/3000 turbine unit and 1,000MW ТWW-1000-2UZ turbine generator.